saraheisa/Kanban-Board/README.md

-# Task Organizer
+# Kanban Board

-A simple Task organizer web application using _React_, _Redux_, _MongoDB_ and _Node.js_
+A simple Kanban Board web application using _React_, _Redux_, _MongoDB_ and _Node.js_

 ---